 Tryptophan Slows Your Jam.

-In reality however, too much serotonin is anti-metabolic, interfering with thyroid hormone, reducing body temperature, slowing digestion and brain function, promoting many features of depression, including learned helplessness.
+In reality, too much serotonin is anti-metabolic, interfering with thyroid hormone, reducing body temperature, slowing digestion and brain function, and promoting many features of depression, including learned helplessness.

-Serotonin is also known to stimulate the release of the stress hormones, including estrogen, prolactin, and parathyroid hormone, promoting inflammation, degeneration and disease.
+Serotonin also stimulates the release of other stress hormones, including estrogen, prolactin, and parathyroid hormone, which in excess, all promote inflammation, degeneration, and disease.

-The amount of tryptophan in the diet impacts on an organism’s response to stress, and stress increases tryptophan’s conversion in the body to serotonin.
+The amount of tryptophan in the diet can impact the biological response to stress, and stress increases the conversion of tryptophan to serotonin in the body.

-Foods high in tryptophan include the tender cuts of muscle meat, egg whites, whey protein, and some nuts, seeds, beans and legumes.
+Foods high in tryptophan include tender cuts of muscle meat, egg whites, whey protein, nuts, seeds, beans and legumes.

-Gelatin lacks tryptophan, and is high in glycine, an amino acid with many anti-inflammatory and protective effects.
+Gelatin lacks tryptophan and is high in glycine.
+Glycine is an amino acid with many anti-inflammatory and protective effects.

-Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is an effective approach to reducing tryptophan levels.
+Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is one potentially practical approach to reducing tryptophan levels.

-Other foods with available protein and lower levels of tryptophan include milk and cheese, egg yolks, as well as many fruits.
+Other foods with available protein and lower levels of tryptophan include milk and cheese, egg yolks, and many fruits.

-The polyunsaturated fats promote the release of tryptophan and serotonin, as well as serotonin’s formation in the brain.
+Polyunsaturated fats (PUFAs) promote the release of tryptophan and serotonin and the formation of serotonin in the brain.

 Restricting tryptophan intake has been shown to slow aging and promote longevity.

-Insufficient sugar consumption increases cortisol, promotes the breakdown of muscle tissue releasing tryptophan and other inflammatory amino acids into the blood stream, suppressing thyroid function, and promoting the release of polyunsaturated fats into circulation.
+Insufficient sugar consumption increases cortisol and promotes the breakdown of muscle tissue, releasing tryptophan and other inflammatory amino acids into the bloodstream, suppressing thyroid function and promoting the release of PUFAs into circulation.

-Restricting tryptophan consumption (as well as the polyunsaturated fats) whilst maintaining sufficient intake of protein from dairy products, gelatin or gelatinous cuts of meat is a good starting point.
+Restricting tryptophan consumption (as well as the PUFAs) whilst maintaining a sufficient intake of protein from dairy products, gelatin, or gelatinous cuts of meat, is a good starting point.

-Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar and honey, is a good way to approach keeping stress hormones suppressed.
+Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar, and honey is an excellent way to keep stress hormones down.

-This can then help to avoid the unnecessary breakdown of muscle tissue (or the use of consumed protein as an alternative fuel supply), therefore restraining the release of additional tryptophan and other inflammatory amino acids into circulation.
+It can then help to avoid the excessive breakdown of muscle tissue (or the use of consumed protein as an alternative fuel supply), restraining the release of additional tryptophan and other inflammatory amino acids into circulation.

-Limiting intake of difficult to digest grains, beans, legumes and under cooked starchy vegetables (and even some fruits), by improving bacterial issues (decreasing endotoxin and serotonin release), will eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.
+Limiting difficult-to-digest grains, beans, legumes, and undercooked starchy vegetables (and even some fruits) can improve bacterial issues (and decrease endotoxin and serotonin release) and can eventually help reduce overall inflammation and protect against many of the stress-promoting effects of tryptophan.

-In general, avoiding (where possible) stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet if available, can (over time) lead to improvements in many of the degenerative and disease promoting symptoms related, one way or another, to tryptophan, and this includes anxiety, depression and many other disorders of mood.
+Avoiding stressful environments, getting plenty of exposure to natural light (especially morning and afternoon sun when UV is low) and eating a pro-thyroid, pro-metabolic diet can improve the symptoms of degeneration and disease, related one way or another to tryptophan excess.
+It includes anxiety, depression, and many other disorders of the mind.